-Patients may remain in the trial until octanorm becomes commercially available in the USA or Canada, respectively, or until the Sponsor terminates the trial.

-USA: A patient will remain in the trial for up to 2.5 years.
+Patients may remain in the trial until Octanorm becomes commercially available in the USA, the Sponsor decides to terminate the trial, or December 2020 (whichever comes first).
+A patient may remain in the trial for up to approximately 4.5 years, i.e. receiving a total of approximately 234 Octanorm infusions (or less, if the infusions will be administered bi-weekly)

-Canada: The individual treatment duration in Canada will be approximately 12 months.

-$\label{lem:Reference Therapy, Dose, Mode of Administration, and Batch \ Number (s):$
+Reference Therapy, Dose, Mode of Administration: